adrsya/my-site/README.md

-# 🌐 Web Development Program – One Week Challenge
+# 🌐 Web Development Program

 Welcome to the **Web Development Program** repository!
 This project was created as part of a one-week intensive web development initiative, designed to achieve specific program outcomes and hands-on learning.